Combat Jackets

 - Professional use: IR-safe materials, no-melt, no-drip properties and maximum reliability

-When worn for long periods, the shoulder construction and fabric quality are crucial.
-A jacket that doesn’t properly cushion the pressure points caused by a plate carrier will quickly become uncomfortable.
-Ventilation panels and reinforced areas make all the difference here.
+During prolonged wear, the shoulder construction, ventilation zones and fabric quality determine how much comfort and freedom of movement are maintained under tactical gear.
+A jacket that does not properly cushion the pressure points caused by a plate carrier will quickly become irritating.
+Ventilation panels and reinforced zones make all the difference here.

 Fit and ergonomics

 The fit is key to comfort and functionality.
-A jacket that is too loose may ride up under your kit, whilst one that is too tight will restrict your freedom of movement.
+A jacket that’s too loose can ride up under your gear, whilst one that’s too tight restricts your freedom of movement.

 Clawgear has an athletic fit that works well when worn with a plate carrier.
-Invader Gear has a looser fit and offers greater comfort during long gaming sessions or when wearing multiple layers.
+Invader Gear has a looser fit and offers greater comfort during long days of play or when wearing multiple layers.
 Helikon-Tex falls somewhere in between, with a functional fit that combines freedom of movement with a snug fit.

 Match your jacket to the rest of your outfit.
 A pair of matching combat trousers and a well-chosen combat shirt improve freedom of movement, reduce friction and help regulate body temperature whilst in use.